EOEPCA/resource-registration/docs/index.md

 # Introduction

-The documentation for the `<BB>` building block is organised as follows...
+The documentation for the `Resource Registration` building block is organised as follows...

 * **Introduction**<br>
   Introduction to the BB - including summary of purpose and capabilities.